Current position(s)

 I attended the 2nd IBS (International Biometric Society) International conference Uganda Region Conference with a short course in Longitudinal Data Analysis, Mildmay Uganda (2015).

-I have done ethics training such as CITI online ethics courses (Bio-Medical Research, Biomedical Responsible Conduct of Research Course, GCP for Clinical Trials with Investigational Drugs & Biologics (ICH Focus), Social & Behavioral Research (children, international, internet, pregnant women, prisoners), Social & Behavioral Responsible Conduct of Research Course (2017)), the USG (University Systems of Georgia) Ethics Basic Course: Public Health (2016), ICH Good Clinical Practice Online course (2015) and Protecting Human Subject Research Participants Online course (2015).
+I have done ethics training such as citi online ethics courses (Human Subjects Protection - Biomedical (2024); Bio-Medical Research, Biomedical Responsible Conduct of Research Course, GCP for Clinical Trials with Investigational Drugs & Biologics (ICH Focus), Social & Behavioral Research (children, international, internet, pregnant women, prisoners), Social & Behavioral Responsible Conduct of Research Course (2017)); Human Research Protection Training, Office for Human Research Pro- tections (OHRP, US.
+Dept. of Human and Health Services) (2023); ICH Good Clinical Practice E6 (R2) (2021); the USG (University Systems of Georgia) Ethics Basic Course: Public Health (2016); ICH Good Clinical Practice Online course (2015); and Protecting Human Subject Research Participants Online course (2015).
 I have also done the Secure UGA course (EITS) online training which is a security awareness training program on protecting sensitive & restricted data and risk awareness (2016).

 I have attended several Bioinformatics workshops such as (i) the Functional Genomics and Systems Biology Workshop: Gene Expression Data Analysis, Uganda Virus Research Institute (2015); (ii) the Introduction to Microarray data Analysis using R, Workshop, Uganda Virus Research Institute (2014); (iii) the Bioinformatics in the tropics Workshop, Uganda Virus Research Institute (2014); the (iv) Bioinformatics and Genomics Workshop, Makerere University (2014); (v) the Introduction to R for Data Analysis Workshop, Uganda Virus Research Institute (2013); and (vi) the Host-Pathogen Interactions and bioinformatics workshop at Makerere University, Uganda in 2017.